BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 Solidity is a compiled language, meaning we need to compile our Solidity to bytecode for the **Ethereum Virtual Machine (EVM)** to execute.
 Think of it as translating our human-readable Solidity into something the EVM understands.

-> TomoChain is EVM-compatible, which means that every contract written in Ethereum can be seamlessly ported to TomoChain without effort
+> Viction is EVM-compatible, which means that every contract written in Ethereum can be seamlessly ported to Viction without effort

 In a terminal, make sure you are in the root of the directory that contains the Dapp and type: